-You will receive 125+ reports on carrier status*, health predisposition*, wellness, traits and ancestry.
+You will receive 150+ reports on Carrier Status*, Health Predisposition (including Genetic Health Risk*), Wellness, Traits and Ancestry.
 You will also have access to interactive features to share, compare, and discover more with friends and family—including the DNA Relatives feature.

 No, 23andMe reports do not diagnose any health conditions or provide medical advice.
-The 23andMe Carrier Status reports can tell you if you have specific genetic variants that you could pass on to your future children, from saliva collected using a collection device (Oragene DX model OGD.500.001).
+The 23andMe Carrier Status Reports can tell you if you have specific genetic variants that you could pass on to your future children, from saliva collected using an FDA-cleared collection device (Oragene DX model OGD.500.001).
 Carrier Status tests are not intended to diagnose a disease, or tell you anything about your risk for developing a disease in the future.
-Each Carrier Status report is most relevant for people of certain ethnicities.
+However, for certain conditions, we provide a single report that includes information on both carrier status and genetic health risk.
+Each Carrier Status Report is most relevant for people of certain ethnicities.
 On their own, these tests are not intended to tell you anything about the health of your fetus, or your newborn child’s risk of developing a particular disease later in life.

-The 23andMe Trait reports make connections between your DNA and your features and characteristics.
+The 23andMe Traits Reports make connections between your DNA and your features and characteristics.
 It is important to keep in mind that although these reports predict your genetic chances of having a trait, many other factors can influence your actual traits.

 Receiving "Variant not determined" or "Result not determined"